-Kanye West suggests slavery was 'a choice'
+Kanye West slavery comment sparks outcry

 Kanye West suggests African-American slavery was 'a choice'

-US rap artist Kanye West has said the historic enslavement of African Americans that took place over hundreds of years may have been a "choice".
+US rapper Kanye West has said the enslavement of African Americans over centuries may have been a "choice".

 "When you hear about slavery for 400 years ... for 400 years?
 That sounds like a choice," he said during an appearance on entertainment site TMZ.

-The star recently made headlines over his vocal support for President Trump.
+"We're mentally imprisoned," the star added.
+He recently made headlines for his support for President Trump.

 Black people were forcibly brought from Africa to the US during the 17th, 18th and 19th centuries and sold as slaves.

+West later tweeted that his comments on Tuesday had been misinterpreted and that he "brought up the 400 years point because we can't be mentally imprisoned for another 400 years".

-West's comments on Tuesday, in which he also said "right now we're choosing to be enslaved", provoked an angry response from a black member of staff at TMZ, Van Lathan.
+To the interviewers at TMZ, West said that "right now we're choosing to be enslaved", which provoked an angry response from a black member of staff at the company, Van Lathan.

 Mr Lathan said the rapper's comments appeared to be made with "the absence of thought".